gyulanemeth/bluefox.email/comparison/bluefox-vs-mailchimp.md

 ### BlueFox Email’s Advanced Personalization

-- API-driven personalized segments based on any attribute
+- Subscriber merge tags using Handlebars syntax (e.g., `{{firstName}}`) for straightforward personalization
-- Real-time Handlebars templating for dynamic, data-driven emails
+- Conditional content blocks with `{{#if}}...{{else}}...{{/if}}` logic for dynamic messaging
-- All personalization features enabled on every plan
+- API-driven custom data fields for personalized, data-driven emails
-- Enables agencies and SaaS teams to craft highly customized messages
+- All personalization features included on every plan

-BlueFox Email empowers users to implement highly flexible and granular personalization without locking features behind costly tiers.
+This approach enables both marketers and developers to create highly tailored campaigns without additional costs or plan restrictions.

 ## Analytics and Reporting